 This is a good opportunity for me to remind patients that risk factor modification is the most important approach to reducing your risk of heart attack.
 So of course, quitting smoking, eating well, and getting exercise are very important.
 However, the biggest risk factors are not cholesterol, but advancing age and male gender.
 Therefore, patients who are serious about reducing their risk of heart attack should have a sex change (if male) and travel in space close to the speed of light, which will make them age more slowly as compared to the rest of us.

 The Diabetes Question

 But what about blood sugar?
 Everybody knows that your blood sugar rises after a meal and falls when you have not eaten.
 The standard for diagnosing diabetes involves a fasting blood sugar over 125.
 Still, any non-fasting sugar over 200 on a couple of occasions also makes the diagnosis.
-More importantly, we screen for diabetes with an additional test, the hemoglobin A1c, abbreviated HbA1c.
-This test measures the average blood sugar over the preceding 2-3 months.
+More importantly, we screen for diabetes with an additional test, the hemoglobin A1c, abbreviated HgbA1c.
+This test measures the average blood sugar over the preceding two to three months.
 Patients often wonder how this is possible.
 How can a blood test in June tell what a patient’s blood sugar was doing in April and May?
 Well the answer is that inside each red blood cell is a little man with a clipboard and he keeps track of what you eat and writes down your blood sugar that day on a list.

 The hemoglobin inside the red cells

 as the cells circulate around the body.